 The information on risk management required by IFRS 7 is shown in a specific chapter of the management report.

-IAS 19R on employee benefits has been applied early as from January 1, 2012.
+The Group has applied IAS 19R, on employee benefits, early, as from January 1, 2012.

 Note: The table of new accounting standards applied as from January 1, 2013 is presented in Note 1.1 to the consolidated financial statements.